Therapy for Individuals & Couples

 Now Offering Teletherapy to California Residents

-Teletherapy or Online Therapy: Since March 2020 and Shelter in Place (SIP), the need for support has increased.
-Telehealth or online therapy allows me to reach more people safely, through a convenient modality.
-While online counseling may seem unconventional, it has been around for quite some time.
-Prior to SIP, it was recognized as a great resource for people with busy schedules who could not get to their therapist’s office.
-Now, more than ever during this time of social distancing and self-imposed isolation, telehealth is more vital than ever.
+Teletherapy or Online Therapy: Since March 2020 and the start of the pandemic, the need for support has increased.
+Telehealth, online, video or Zoom therapy allows me to reach more people safely, through a convenient modality.
+Online counseling has been around for quite some time.
+Prior to the pandemic, it was recognized as a great resource for people with busy schedules who could not get to their therapist’s office.
+Now, more than ever, telehealth is vital for connection.
 I use a secure, encrypted platform Simple Practice, to ensure the safety of our sessions.
 I am honored to provide Telehealth/Online video therapy sessions to support clients residing in the state of California.

 What are benefits of online therapy?

-It is less time consuming than traveling to your therapist’s office.
+It is less time consuming than traveling to/from your therapist’s office.

 It is more inclusive, enabling people with disability, physical illness or transportation issues access mental health care.